Sandy Gall: Career

 He was a team captain on the quiz show Television Scrabble in 1985.
 In the year after, Gall narrated an ITN programme on Sarah, Duchess of York, entitled A Royal Romance, and spent three months filming the documentary Afghanistan; Agony of a Nation that was broadcast in November 1986 because he believed the Soviet-Afghan war was not being reported on correctly.
-In 1988, he participated in BBC2's International Pro-Celebrity Golf competition, and in the following year, presented the 1989 ITV documentary George Adamson: Lord of the Lions in which he interviewed the conservationist George Adamson.
+In 1988 he participated in BBC2's International Pro-Celebrity Golf competition, and in the following year, presented the 1989 ITV documentary George Adamson: Lord of the Lions in which he interviewed the conservationist George Adamson.

 Gall made his final appearance as a newsreader on News at Ten on 4 January 1991; he returned to a special reporting role in the same month, covering Afghanistan, Africa, the Middle East and Pakistan.
 He made the decision to retire from ITN in late 1992.
 He continued working in a freelance capacity in television and writing from 1993 onwards.
-In 1995, Gall wrote and presented the ITV documentary Network First: The Man Who Saved the Animals that profiled the conservationist Richard Leakey.
+In 1995 Gall wrote and presented the ITV documentary Network First: The Man Who Saved the Animals that profiled the conservationist Richard Leakey.
 That same year, he signed up to present the BBC Radio 4 travel programme Breakaway, and the following year, he presented the BBC2 programme The Empty Quarter in which he toured the world's largest sand desert, the Rub' al Khali.

 In late 2002, Gall was signed by Channel 5 to present a week of special four-minute reports from Afghanistan on attempts to restore the Buddhas of Bamiyan that were destroyed by the Taliban.
 He presented a documentary examining the history of Afghanistan from Alexander the Great to the Taliban in the 2004 History Channel documentary Afghanistan: War Without End.
-Gall was the rector of the University of Aberdeen from 1978 to 1981, and in 1986, he and his wife founded Sandy Gall's Afghanistan Appeal charity to assist in the training of Afghan officials in the provision of artificial limbs and physiotherapy treatment to children and other Afghan civil war victims.
+Gall was the rector of the University of Aberdeen from 1978 to 1981, and in 1986 he and his wife founded Sandy Gall's Afghanistan Appeal charity to assist in the training of Afghan officials in the provision of artificial limbs and physiotherapy treatment to children and other Afghan civil war victims.
 He became the World Affairs Expert on the London-based LBC radio station in January 2003.

 Personal life and death

 Gall met the Foreign Office employee Eleanor Smyth in Budapest in 1956 while he was reporting on the Hungarian Revolution of 1956.
-They were married from 29 August 1958 to her death on 9 September 2018.
+They married on 29 August 1958.
+Eleanor died on 9 September 2018.
 They had four children, one of whom, Carlotta, is also a journalist.

-They separated after he had a two-year affair with a younger woman but they later reconciled.
+They separated while he had a two-year affair with a younger woman but they later reconciled.

 In June 1972, Gall was injured in a car accident in Bromley, Kent, and suffered facial cuts because he fell asleep while driving.
 He was fined £25 plus £1 costs.

 Gall died at his home in Penshurst, Kent, on 29 June 2025, at the age of 97.